Chairman, Board of Trustees

 ICI Homes (Intervest Construction, Inc.)

-Mori Hosseini was elected to the Embry-Riddle Board of Trustees in April 1999.
-He serves as Vice-Chairman of the Board of Trustees and is Chair of the Committee on Trustees and the Facilities and Capital Planning Committee.
-He is also a member of the Compensation and Executive committees.
+Mr. Hosseini was elected to the Board of Trustees of Embry-Riddle Aeronautical University in April 1999.
+Mr. Hosseini serves as Chairman of the Board of Trustees, and is Chair of the Committee on Trustees, Executive Committee, and the Facilities and Capital Planning Committee.
+He is also a member of the Compensation committee.

 Mori Hosseini is the Chairman and CEO of ICI Homes, Volusia County, Florida’s largest residential developer and homebuilder.
 Born in Iran, Mr. Hosseini was primarily educated in London, England, where he received a degree in Aeronautical Engineering from Chelsea College of Aeronautical Engineering.
 He then attended Embry-Riddle Aeronautical University where he received both a Bachelor of Science Degree in Aeronautical Studies and Master of Business Administration.